cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - Permutation
   - Solitaire.

-  This enhancement came especialy because of many requests to offer more characters for the monoalphabetic substitution.
+  This enhancement came especially because of many requests to offer more characters for the monoalphabetic substitution.

 - The way, how a permutation is created from a key word, is now the same with